-This document describes the AWS setup needed to allow Matillion to load data from an S3 file in a different AWS account.
+This document describes the AWS setup needed to allow Matillion ETL to load data from an Amazon S3 file to a different AWS account.
 Amazon’s authentication model makes this possible without the S3 owner having to make the data world-readable.

 This configuration can be used whenever one AWS account needs to securely share S3 files with another.

 Resources such as S3 buckets and files are private to the owner by default.
 Attempting to use the S3 Load component to access a bucket belonging to another account will result in a failure.

 To enable cross-account access, three steps are necessary: